373: The Machinery of Mass Murder

 Opening War Theme

-Performed by the Carmel String Quartet, and used pursuant to a Creative Commons CC BY 3.0 Deed.
+Used pursuant to a Creative Commons CC BY 3.0 license.
 Source.

 Closing War Theme